-- The Privacy Rule informs patients of their privacy rights, gives patients access to their PHI and control over how it's used, and requires security processes for medical records and other confidential information used or shared in any form. - The Security Rule requires administrative, physical and technical safeguards to protect patient privacy and covers information that's stored or transmitted electronically.
+- The Privacy Rule informs patients of their privacy rights, gives patients access to their PHI and control over how it's used, and requires security processes for medical records and other confidential information used or shared in any form. - The latest Security Rule requires strict cybersecurity practices using administrative, physical and technical safeguards to help protect patient privacy and covers information that's stored or transmitted electronically.